 He has experience as a radio presenter and managed 2XX FM in Canberra.
 He was once the editor of the ANU student newspaper, Woroni and a long time contributor to the paper (most of his work is archived on this site), until certain religious figures were besmirched and his position became untenable (see his graduation speech for more details).
 Previously he worked as a high school teacher for eight years, used to lecture at the Centre for Public Awareness of Science at the ANU and was for a few years heard on ABC radio providing the latest science news.

 He wrote his first honours thesis on the millenarian beliefs of evangelical Christians and their overlap with secular conspiracy theories.
-His second, gratuitous honours thesis was on the affinity between Wordsworth’s views of geometry and the views of the 19th century mathematicians who later discovered non-Euclidean geometry.
-He’s interested in the history and philosophy of science (and maths) and also in approaching the discoveries of modern science from a literary point of view.
+His second, gratuitous, honours thesis was on the affinity between Wordsworth’s views of geometry and the views of the 19th century mathematicians who later developed non-Euclidean geometry.
+He’s interested in the history and philosophy of science (and maths) and in approaching modern science from a literary point of view, via four key literary categories: narrative, irony, meaning, metaphor.
+His PhD thesis was a study of the popular science genre, as a way of applying this kind of analysis to the most mind-blowing scientific ideas.

 N.B.
 The views expressed on this blog are not those of my current employer or any of my former employers.
 Why would you think they were?
 It’s clearly a personal blog so if you read something controversial or offensive on here, it’s me being offensive, not my employers past or present… possibly future ones though.
 But only if two conditions were satisfied: 1) an organisation emerges which has, as a subset of its views, my views on all issues expressed in this blog and 2) they have employed me.
-I have to concede that in that case the views expressed here would indeed be those of my employer.
+I must concede that, in such a case, the views expressed here would indeed be those of my employer.

 Mat’s research was in Hamiltonian mechanics, in particular his cherished chaos theory.
 Nonlinear physics, complexity science and emergence are next on his list.
 He is a fan of Taleb’s ideas of black swans and antifragility, which both amount to an articulation of what he felt was wrong in the world but couldn’t put his finger on.